jonasmerlin/astro-seo/README.md

 description | string | Text that gives a concise description of what your page is about. canoncial | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.

+## What does this component do, exactly?

+There's certainly no magic to what Astro SEO does.
+Basically, it bundles the creation of regular SEO-relevant HTML tags inside one component that you can then use inside your page's `<head>` tag.

+The translation between props and tags is pretty direct and almost 1:1.
+After building, there probably won't be anything you wouldn't have written yourself.
+__If you want to see how the sausage gets made, there's only one place you will have to check__: `/src/SEO.astro` The idea is to surface the options that exist in a central place and adhere to best practices where it's theoretically possible not to.

+If you want, you can view Astro SEO as a checklist, so you don'f forget a tag or maybe also as an educational tool, to see which options exist in the first place.

 ## Acknowledgements

 Astro SEO is _heavily_ inspired by [Next SEO](https://github.com/garmeeh/next-seo)